 - Mandatory: Steps to reproduce the reported vulnerability

 - Mandatory: Proof of exploitability (e.g. screenshots, video)

 - Perceived impact to another user or the organisation

 - Other vulnerable URLs, additional payloads, Proof-of-Concept code

 - Browser, OS, and/or app version used during testing

-- Bug resolution and fix.
+- Bug resolution and fix

-- Eligibility for any reward arrangements under this program, including but not limited to the timing, reward amount, and form of payments, are at Amagi's sole discretion and will be made on a case-by-case basis.
+- Eligibility for any reward arrangements under this program, including but not limited to the timing, reward amount, and form of payments, are at Amagi's sole discretion and will be determined on a case-by-case basis.

 - Amagi makes no representations regarding the tax consequences of the payments under this program.
 Participants in this program are responsible for any tax liability associated with reward payments.

 - Reports that do not fulfil the mandatory report criteria will not be considered under the purview of the responsible disclosure program